aThornes/PassLocker/README.md

-Local only password locker build in Python.
+Local only password locker built for Python 3.7.
 Supported by Windows and Linux, built originally for use on RasperianOS.

 To run the program:
 1. Ensure python is installed (intended version 3.7.3)